steward-fu/bootloader/README.md

 # U-Boot 2018.01 for FC3000 Handheld
 ## Description
 The default serial port is UART0 (PE0, PE1) and default configuration file is configs/suniv_defconfig.
+It supports dual boot function now.
+You can boot into stock system by pressing SELECT button when power on.
+By default, it will boot into Linux OS.

 ## Support LCD panel
 ```console